r3nt0n/bopscrk/README.md

   -x , --exclude     exclude all the words included in other wordlists
-                     (several wordlists should be comma-separated) -o , --output      output file to save the wordlist (default: tmp.txt)
+                     (several wordlists should be comma-separated) -o , --output      output file to save the wordlist (default: tmp.txt) -C , --config      specify config file to use (default: ./bopscrk.cfg)

 ```